mauer4/Attention-From-Scratch/README.md

 The working directory is mounted at `/workspace`, so changes sync to your host.
 Use the container for consistent dependency management across GPUs and environments.

 > During `docker compose build` the NVIDIA CUTLASS sources are cloned into `third_party/cutlass`.
 The same happens when running `scripts/bootstrap_vast_ai.sh`; no manual install is required.

+## Olmo 2 Baseline on Vast.AI

+Use the dedicated scripts to prepare and exercise an isolated Olmo 2 environment:

+1. `bash scripts/setup_olmo2_env.sh` to create a `.venv-olmo2` virtualenv and install dependencies.
+2. `source .venv-olmo2/bin/activate`
+3. `python scripts/run_olmo2_inference.py --help` to explore generation options.

+Refer to `docs/OLMO2_BASELINE.md` for detailed instructions and upcoming profiling steps with Nsight tools.